nikel-api/nikel/README.md

 Please make sure you have the same go version displayed in the `go.mod` file.
 It should usually be the latest stable release.
 If you are unsure which go version you have, use `go version` to find out.

+Nikel should work on any 32/64 bit system with go installed.

 1. git clone
 ```
 git clone https://github.com/nikel-api/nikel.git